 If you’re passionate about social issues, you have a voice.
 If you enjoy music, painting, dancing, making videos, or any type of creative expression, you can use your voice for change.

 The Social Justice Youth Program seeks to engage young adults in the movement towards an inclusive civil society for all individuals.
-It is an opportunity for young adults with and without disabilities to learn how their art can be a meaningful tool for change.
+It is an opportunity for young adults with and without disabilities to learn how their voice and art can be meaningful tools for change.

 Find your unique artistic voice—any medium, any message.